5 Freedoms of Animal Welfare & Wellbeing

 The Long Version

-It’s important to understand there are multiple methods to production in Ontario, just as there are multiple customer segments, and while Organic standards go above and beyond the minimal standards, the minimum standards have been continuously improved, especially over the last 10 years, and in our opinion are being very well managed.
+It’s important to understand there are multiple methods to production in Ontario, just as there are multiple customer segments.
+While Organic standards go above and beyond the minimal standards, the minimum standards have been continuously improved, especially over the last 10 years, and are being very well managed.

-We’ve spent dozens of hours studying the regulations and it’s clear the intent has been, and continues to be to dramatically increase the welfare of the chickens being produced in Ontario.
-Many improvements have been mandated for new and existing operations and you should feel confident that the chicken you buy off the typical store shelf had a very good chance to have led a good life.
+We’ve spent dozens of hours studying the regulations and it’s clear the intent has been, and continues to be, to dramatically increase the welfare of the chickens being produced in Ontario.
+Many improvements have been mandated for new and existing operations and you should feel confident that the chicken you buy off the typical store shelf had a very good chance of leading a good life.

-Ultimately though, some people care deeply about the space their chickens have to live and express themselves; and we believe that there is a deeper role to play involving a management-intensive rotational pasturing of the land that allows the animals the freedom to live as their genetics intend while fulfilling their role in a regenerative production system.
-To this end we’ve planned our production in such a way that creates an excellent living environment for the animal while intensively rebuilding the soil.
+Ultimately though, some people care deeply about the space their chickens have to live and express themselves; we believe that there is a deeper role to play involving a management-intensive rotational pasturing of the land that allows the animals the freedom to live as their genetics intend, while fulfilling their role in a regenerative production system.
+To this end we’ve planned our production in such a way that creates an excellent living environment for the animal, all while intensively rebuilding the soil.

 So when it comes to space, there are two time-frames to think about: